Alternatives to equipment loans

 Equipment leasing

-Equipment leasing allows you to rent equipment rather than buy it directly.
-This means a lower upfront cost and low monthly payments.
+Equipment leasing allows you to rent equipment rather than buy it directly, offering a low upfront cost and low monthly payments.
 And lower monthly payments mean you may reduce your risk of default.

 There are two options for leasing equipment: operating and capital leases.

 - Capital leases.
 A capital lease allows your business to purchase the equipment at the end of the lease period.
-Unlike an operating lease, you can claim both the depreciation and interest as a tax credit.
+Unlike an operating lease, you can claim both the depreciation and interest as tax deductions.
 And for tax purposes, you are considered the asset’s owner for the lease’s duration.

 Business credit cards

-Business credit cards operate like personal credit cards.
-Your company will be approved for a set credit limit, and you charge purchases to it as needed.
+Business credit cards allow your company to be approved for a set credit limit, and you charge purchases to it as needed.
 You’ll only pay interest on the current balance.
+As you pay back the current balance, your credit limit resets, allowing you to borrow again as needed up to the limit.

-A business credit card may have a higher interest rate than traditional business loans, and the rates are variable, so they may change at any time.
+A business credit card may have a higher interest rate than traditional business loans, such as an 18 percent to 35 percent APR.
+The rates are also variable, so they may change at any time.
 Business credit cards may come with perks, such as cashback, travel rewards or a 0 percent APR interest offer.
+And if you pay the balance in full each month, you’ll receive a grace period of at least 21 days in which you can pay back the amount you borrowed, interest free.

 Crowdfunding

 Crowdfunding is a way for businesses to raise money.
 There are a few types of crowdfunding, including donation, reward and equity.
 With donation-based crowdfunding, you don’t have to repay any donations, making it a great alternative to equipment financing.
-That said, crowdfunding sites like Kickstarter require you to meet your campaign goal within the designated timeframe to receive the funds.
-Crowdfunding is best for businesses that don’t need financing fast and are okay with the possibility of not receiving it.
+With reward or equity crowdfunding, you reward the investors with your product, swag or even part-ownership (equity) in your business.

 Angel investors